-Many thousands of children have used them in their classrooms because the great thing about combining kindness and coloring is that kids are receiving positive messages that reinforce good values while participating in a mindfulness activity.
-They're also a wonderful addition to a calm down corner.
+Many thousands of children have enjoyed them in their classroom or at home because the great thing about our coloring sheets is that kids are reading positive affirmations that build character traits while participating in a mindfulness activity.
+And when you think of mindfulness, you think of quiet, peaceful, relaxed kids, so our coloring activities are often added to a calm down corner.

 Children are challenged to complete 3 or more acts of kindness in each of 4 categories to reinforce kindness at school as well as outside the school gate:

 There are several options for teachers to choose from and each one comes in black outlines for students to color.
 There is even a google slides option for students or teachers to create their own personalised checklist.
 The online lists also allow students to participate in a group challenge where they'll have to brainstorm kindness ideas and cooperate with one another.
 However you decide to be involved, we can guarantee a whole lot of positive feelings are created!